Lewis Benson (historian): Reaction

-Wilmer Cooper, Founding Dean of the Earlham School of Religion; T. Canby Jones, former Professor of Religion and Philosophy at Wilmington College; and John Punshon, author of Encounter With Silence, Portrait in Grey, and Reasons for Hope have claimed to have been positively influenced by Benson.
+Wilmer Cooper, Founding Dean of the Earlham School of Religion, John Punshon, author of Encounter With Silence, Portrait in Grey, and Reasons for Hope, and T. Canby Jones, former Professor of Religion and Philosophy at Wilmington College have claimed to have been positively influenced by Benson.

 Dean Freiday, editor of Quaker Religious Thought and author of Nothing Without Christ said, "Lewis Benson has made the major contribution in recent years toward recovery of a Christian basis that is genuinely Quaker."

 The New Foundation Fellowship groups in Britain and the United States formed in the mid-1970s following lecture series of Benson's, and take their name from one of his talks.
 These groups have reprinted all of George Fox's published writings, have re-instituted the traveling ministry of the early Quakers, and keep many of Benson's writings in print.